Ultrafast Extreme Events: Empirical Analysis of Mechanisms and Recovery in a Historical Perspective: Results

 where $S(t_{\mathrm{end}})$ is the price at the end of a UEE, $S(t_n)$ is the price at the $n$--th trade after the end of the UEE and $S(t_{\mathrm{start}})$ is the price at the beginning of the UEE.
 Hence, a recovery ratio of $\eta_n$ = 0 for $S(t_n) = S(t_{\mathrm{end}})$ indicates that the price is not recovered while $\eta_n$ = 1 for $S(t_n) = S(t_{\mathrm{start}})$ shows that the stock price fully recovered.

-For each UEE in 2007/2008, 2014 and 2021 we show the recovery ratio for the first 50 to 100 trades after the UEE in Fig.~\ref{Recover 2014} as contour plots.
+For each UEE in 2007/2008, 2014 and 2021 we show the recovery ratio for the first 50 to 100 trades after the UEE in Figs.~\ref{Recover 2014} and \ref{Recover 2014_Log} as contour plots on a linear and logarithmic scale, respectively.
+The corresponding standard deviations of the recovery ratios, computed across all stocks for a fixed number of trades, are shown in Fig.~\ref{Prob 2014_SD}.
 Clearly, for most of the flash crashes and flash spikes the prices at the end of a UEE stay on the extremum reached during the UEE.
 Importantly, a few flash crashes and flash spikes recover immediately after one trade.
 Furthermore, there are only a few flash crashes and flash spikes that generate an ``aftershock'', \textit{i.\,e.} the price continues to rise for flash spikes and fall for flash crashes after the UEE leading to a negative value for the recovery ratios.
 Moreover, most of the recovery ratios take values in the interval $0\leq \eta_n \leq 1$.

 For the sake of clarity, we work out relative frequencies of events for a fixed $n$ where $\eta_n$ is larger than (or equal to) $0.8$ and where $\eta_n$ is smaller than (or equal to) $0.2$.
-In Fig.~\ref{Prob 2014}, these probabilities are displayed for $1 \leq n \leq 100$.
+In Figs.~\ref{Prob 2014} and \ref{Prob 2014_Log}, these relative frequencies are displayed for $1 \leq n \leq 100$ on a linear and logarithmic scale, respectively.

-For $P(\eta_n \geq 0.8)$, \textit{i.\,e.} for the probability for almost recovery, flash crashes and flash spikes are similar in 2014.
-The probability for almost recovery for flash crashes and flash spikes is faster in the years 2007/2008 for the very first trades.
-For $P(\eta_n \leq 0.2)$, \textit{i.e.} the probability for almost no recovery, both flash crashes and flash spikes are very likely not to recover at the beginning.
-The probability of flash crashes is significantly larger than for flash spikes in 2007/2008.
+For $P(\eta_n \geq 0.8)$, \textit{i.\,e.} for the relative frequencies for almost recovery, flash crashes and flash spikes are similar in 2014.
+The relative frequencies for almost recovery for flash crashes and flash spikes is faster in the years 2007/2008 for the very first trades.
+For $P(\eta_n \leq 0.2)$, \textit{i.e.} the relative frequencies for almost no recovery, both flash crashes and flash spikes are very likely not to recover at the beginning.
+The relative frequencies of flash crashes is significantly larger than for flash spikes in 2007/2008.
 In 2021, the flash spikes do not recover as well as the flash crashes.
-The probability for almost no recovery afterwards decreases and remains largely constant for $50\leq n \leq 100$ for all years.
+The relative frequencies for almost no recovery afterwards decreases and remains largely constant for $50\leq n \leq 100$ for all years.
 Within the first 50 to 100 trades after a UEE it is determined whether a stock will recover almost completely or only incompletely from the shock caused by a UEE.